kostasl/zebrafish_tracker/README.md

 ## Prey Tracking

-I used an $\alpha-\beta$ filter to track the motion of the prey items.
+I used an G-H filter to track the motion of the prey items.
+This simple position filtering technique (G-H Filter) improves tracking between subsequent frames by removing any sudden non-prey like jumps and noise from the estimated prey position.

 The filter params where adjusted against prey motion data, and these need to be scaled based on video scaling spatial (field of view/resolution)  and time (fps).
 I have added crude scaling to the video fps and assume the video frame contains a 35 mm circular arena.